 SHEET PANS

-Most home-based skin care business owners store their ingredients and supplies in a workshop or office and have to carry items back and forth between there and the kitchen.
+Many home-based skin care business owners store their ingredients and supplies in a workshop or office and have to carry items back and forth between there and the kitchen.

 They’re also handy for keeping large batches level and organized if refrigerator storage is needed.